INSIDE THE CONTENT WORLD

 THE REAL STORY BEHIND O.J.’s ACQUITTAL

 After being asked thousands of times Marc finally sat down and told the world what it had never heard.
 His opinion on what really went down in court during the O.J.
-Simpson trial and what led to the stunning verdict.
+Simpson criminal trial and what led to the stunning verdict.

 EXCUSED O.J.
 JUROR BREAKS HER SILENCE